Meyer, Alfred

 Alfred Meyer working in Sèvres and elswhere:

-From 1857 or 58 till 1871: worked at the porcelain factory (manufacture national or impérial) in Sèvres (aR11;aR9;iR4;aR2;iR69;iR4;R3;R87;R88); from 1863 till 1871 he was designer (R87;R88).
+From 1857 (or 1858) till 1871 Meyer worked at the porcelain factory (manufacture national or impérial) in Sèvres (aR11;aR9;iR4;aR2;iR69;iR4;R3;R87;R88).
+From 1863 till 1871 he was designer (R87;R88).
 Around 1862 one of his pupils was Claudius(-Marcel) Popelin (aR12;iR70).
-Félix Bracquemond also did work at this factory in 1871 for some months, it is unclear if they worked together.
+Félix Bracquemond also did work at this factory in 1871 for some months.
 At the Salon of 1864 (no.2354) Meyer exhibited an enamel portrait of Louis Robert, who was the leader of the painters over there.
 Félix Bracquemond also made an etch of him (see 1IE-1874-24-1).
-He would also make an etch of Meyer-Heine in 1872, who was chef of the enamellors (see 1IE-1874-24-2); I wonder if he was related to Alfred Meyer.
-From around 1864 till around 1870 Alfred Meyerwould live at the Grande-Rue, 76 in Sèvres (iR1).
+He would also make an etch of Meyer-Heine in 1872, who was chef of the enamellors (see 1IE-1874-24-2); I wonder if he was related to Alfred Meyer and if they worked together.
+From around 1864 till around 1870 Alfred Meyer would live at the Grande-Rue, 76 in Sèvres (iR1).
 The Sèvres museum City of Ceramiques must have works of Alfred Meyer (R87;R88;aR10).
-In the 1895 publication Meyer is still called ‘artiste peintre de la manufacture nationale de Sèvres (aR12).
+In the 1895 publication Meyer is still called ‘artiste peintre de la manufacture nationale de Sèvres’ (aR12).

 After 1871 Meyer would work in the houses of Vever and Falize as well as independently (aR1).